nextdotxyz/linux-for-humans/lessons/01-command-line/03-list-directories-ls-command.md

 Now that we know how to move around the system, how do we figure out what is available to us?
-Right now it’s like we are moving around in the dark.
-Well, we can use the wonderful `ls` command to list directory contents.
+Right now, it’s like we are moving around in the dark.
+Well, we can use the `ls` command to list directory contents.

 The `ls` command will list directories and files in the current directory by default.
 However, you can specify which path you want to list the directories of: